ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ## Domain model

 ## Architecture — In the small
-Below is a onion architecture diagram to illustrate the overall architecture of the _Chirp_ application.
+Below is an onion architecture diagram to illustrate the overall architecture of the _Chirp_ application.
 The diagram also illustrates dependencies, where the outer circles depend on the inner circles.
 ![Dependencies are illustrated as red arrows.](diagrams/images/OnionArchitecture.png)

 ### Domain entities
 In yellow is the center of the architecture as _Chirp.Core_.
-This layer stores the most fundemental parts of the codebase.
+This layer stores the most fundamental parts of the codebase.
 In this project _Chirp.Core_ stores the _Cheep_ and _ChirpUser_ domain model.

 ### Repository layer